Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - Structures and processes

+## What
 - Three horizons to articulate our present terrain and future destination (map)
-	- Circles and roles to coordinate shared responsibilities (vehicle)
 - Workshops focused on ethics and noetic technology (compass)
-	-

-## What
-- Workshops and artefacts
+- Circles and roles to coordinate shared responsibilities and accounting for them (vehicle)